About

 Mission

-The Multicultural Student Services Center promotes access, equity and individual growth for traditionally underserved students and collaborates with campus partners to provide developmentally appropriate programs and building resources which connect and support the URI community in becoming just and culturally competent global citizens who inspire hope for the future.
+The Multicultural Student Services Center promotes access, equity and individual growth for traditionally underserved students.
+It aims to provide developmentally appropriate programs and building resources which connect and support the URI community in becoming just and culturally competent global citizens who inspire hope for the future.

 Vision